Course curriculum

 FAQ

-Strictly speaking, no. It is possible to follow all the lessons directly from the English, though knowledge of Arabic may be assumed when citing passages.
+No, Arabic is not a requirement.
+All lessons can be understood directly from the English, though knowledge of Arabic may be assumed when citing passages.

 • Is the course open to both men and women?